Flantive/friendlist/README.md

 ### Requests with wrong/insufficient data

 Final thing we can test is if requesting a resource with incorrect data (param or body) will result in "422: Unprocessable Entity" response.
-We expect that response to every wrognly formated request.
+We expect that response to every wrognly formated, but existing request.

     curl -i -X GET http://localhost:8080/friendlist/abc -w \\n%{time_total}\\n curl -i -X POST -H "Content-Type:application/json" http://localhost:8080/friendship/ -d '{"uid1": "a","uid2": "a"}' -w \\n%{time_total}\\n